Plant Taxonomy of Elephant Ears:

 Name Origin of Colocasia Esculenta:

-Elephant ears' species name, esculentia, is the same term that gives us "esculent," meaning edible.
+Elephant ears' specific epithet, esculentia, is the same term that gives us "esculent," meaning edible.
 Indeed, elephant ears are an important food source around the world, in warm climates (for more, see below).

 Elephant Ears and Edible Landscaping -- Taro Root: